NanoscopyAI/HDCluster/README.md

 HDCluster can be used as a standalone tool with a denoising option, or as a module within a larger computational pipeline to retrieve clustered localizations.
 Its versatility allows it to be applied to both biological and non-biological data.

 One of the key advantages of HDCluster is its minimal calibration requirement.
 It relies on a single parameter that can be set based on the physical characteristics of the clusters, such as their size.
-This parameter can be determined by analyzing the scale of clustering with a global H-Ripley's function or by measuring the spread of a known cluster within the data.
+This parameter can be determined by analyzing the scale of clustering with a global Ripley's H-function or by measuring the spread of a known cluster within the data.

 HDCluster's strength lies in its ability to identify clusters of various shapes and densities while automatically filtering out noisy localizations.
 By combining density-based clustering with graph-based techniques, HDCluster provides robust and accurate cluster identification in SMLM datasets, which is crucial for precise emitter reconstruction and other super-resolution microscopy applications.

-HDCluster is available in both Python and Matlab.
+HDCluster is available in both Python and MATLAB.

-## ⚙️ Sand Alone Windows Application Installation
+## ⚙️ Standalone Windows Application Installation

 A compiled version of HDCluster is available for  Windows.
 The installation process is straightforward.